Gerb-Voogt/gerb-voogt.github.io/about.markdown

 - **Teachning Assistant @[Delft University of Technology](https://www.tudelft.nl/en/) [Apr 2022 - current]**
-  - Teaching Assistant for various theoretical as well as practical courses in which I learned to effectively communicate technological and mathematical concepts to students.
   - List of Courses:
     - Engineering Mechanics (Statics, Mechanics of Materials) ('24)
     - Biomechanics ('23)